Last Updated : Jun 02,2020

 Wash and clean the drumstick thoroughly.
 Chop off the top a bit and partially peel it with knife itself.
 Chop them into finger length pieces of equal size and use it in curries, sambhar or make a vegetable out of it.

-Look for smooth, greenish skin on the pods.
+How to Select Drumstick Look for smooth, greenish skin on the pods.
 While most drumsticks have slight bumps indicating where the seeds are, avoid those which have pronounced bumps and attenuated spaces in between.
 These have reached an age and a stage where the flavour will be strong and rather bitter, and the seeds, instead of being pleasantly crunchy and tender, will be hard and dry.

 · At a formal meal, the shell of a piece of drumstick is split open with spoon and fork, and the spoon used to scrape out the succulent interior with all its delicious flavour.
 During family meals the preferred method is to pick up the section of drumstick with the fingers and scrape away the soft centre with the teeth.
 The woody exterior is also chewed to extract flavour and then discarded on the side of the plate.